misterhaywood/spark/README.md

 # SPARK

-Spark is a writing app.
+Spark is a writing app where you can create, read, edit and remove notes.
 This repo contains the source for the [Spark app](https://ssparks.herokuapp.com/).
-You can create, read, edit and remove notes.

 ## Usage
 Setup an account [with Spark](https://ssparks.herokuapp.com) to start writing now.